 Documentation and Information Activity

 The Historic Environment Record (HER) Officer (job-share) manages the county HER.
 The HER is an integral part of the county archaeological service, maintaining over 31,000 records relating to the historic environment, including a substantial collection of oblique and vertical archaeological aerial photographs.
-A Development Plan produced in consultation with English Heritage sets out a programme of work towards the enhancement and expansion of the Historic Environment Record by 2014.
+A Development Plan produced in consultation with English Heritage sets out a programme of work towards the enhancement and expansion of the Historic Environment Record.

 Investigative and Community Activity

 The investigative aspects of the work of the county archaeological service are varied, and are delivered by means of a series of projects and partnerships.
 The Archaeological Projects Manager delivers much of the service agenda for investigation and recording (including survey and excavation), research, outreach, interpretation and working with local communities.

 All Herefordshire Archaeology staff members are engaged in work that aims to raise public awareness and appreciation of the county's archaeology and historic landscape.
 Forthcoming events, including an annual symposium, monthly historic landscape walks, and other engagements can be found on the events page of this website.
 A series of archaeological project summaries and reports is produced each year.